The Application Process

 *This offer is provisional and is subject to places being available and any specific course requirements being met, such as an audition, sample artwork, specific Leaving Cert.
-Results, relevant experience etc. Refer to the course entry requirement for the course you are applying for on the course page here.
+Results, relevant experience, attending a meet & greet with the course coordinator, etc. Refer to the course entry requirement for the course you are applying for on the course page here.

-Step-3 – Pay a non-refundable deposit online to secure your place.
+Step-3 – Pay a non-refundable Course Charge online to secure your place.

 If you are a mature student i.e. over 21 and in receipt of Social Welfare for over 6 months, you may be eligible for VTOS.
 This means that you can keep your social welfare payments and have no course charges.
 For further information please contact email@example.com as soon as possible.